tverilytt/NODE-Red/README.md

 A Node-RED node to lookup Yr.no weather info links.

 <h3>Samples</h3>

+The sample directory contains a Web browser client using the Geonames, Yr and Telenor SMS nodes.
+The sample Web page can be found <a target="_blank" href="http://noderedjo2.mybluemix.net/yrsms/">here</a>

+<h3>Node-RED sample flows</h3>
-Node-RED sample flows.
-The two flows are examples of using the Geonames and / or Yr nodes in Node-RED.
+The sample flows are examples of using the Geonames and / or Yr nodes in Node-RED.

 Sample test URL's: